juliosong/blog/_posts/2019-08-21-category-theory-notes-2.md

 I personally have found it easier for the mathematically uninitiated (aka myself) to approach category theory with an outsider's mindset, at least at first.
 But again, even after one becomes versed enough to deal with the technical details, it's still helpful to think about the big picture from time to time.

 ## Conclusion
-In this post I have noted down my thoughts on why the mathematical category is called _category_.
+In this post I have noted down my thoughts on why the mathematical category is called category.

 - The official answer is that the term is borrowed from philosophy.
 - Both philosophers and mathematicians use _category_ to mean a most general "template."